eliegkassouf/passwordless-security-guide-for-beginners/README.md

 - The ability to allow users to change/update or add multiple 2FA methods. - It happens, people lose access to primary devices.

-## Recaptcha
+## reCaptcha
-- Throwing an invisble reCaptcha box will not hurt to increase security.
+- Throwing an invisible reCaptcha box will not hurt to increase security.
 - Again we don't want to annoy our users with this feature.
 - Recommended for Registration/Login.